-The board certified experts at Philadelphia Gastroenterology consultants are trusted providers of advanced treatments for irritable bowel syndrome (IBS), using the most advanced methods for the diagnosis of the disease.
-We also help provide long-term management so patients throughout the Philadelphia area can find relief for cramping, bloating and other symptoms.
+The board certified physicians at Philadelphia Gastroenterology Consultants are trusted providers of advanced treatments for irritable bowel syndrome (IBS), using the most advanced methods for the diagnosis of the disease.
+We also help provide long-term management for patients throughout the Philadelphia area.

 What is Irritable Bowel Syndrome?

 Irritable Bowel Syndrome, or IBS, is a condition that affects the large intestine.
 While this condition does not damage the intestinal tissue, it can cause severe diarrhea and constipation.
 In order for a diagnosis of IBS to be given, the patient must experience symptoms for at least three months.

 IBS will affect each person differently, but the most common symptoms include:

 - Cramps or sharp pain in abdomen

 - Switching back and forth between constipation and diarrhea